Is Cranberry Grape Juice Good for Your Kidneys?

 Book an Appointment Now

-Cranberry Juice and Kidney Health: The Connection
+Cranberry Juice for Kidneys: The Connection

 Cranberry juice, particularly the pure, unsweetened variety, has been studied for its potential effect in preventing UTIs.
 A 2017 analysis in the Journal of Urology reported that cranberry products decreased the recurrence of UTI in women by approximately 26 percent.
 That’s not a cure-all, but it’s a good little boost to helping keep your urinary system (and therefore your kidneys) in better shape as a whole.
 So, the cranberry half of cranberry grape juice must be good.
 But what about the grape side of things?